Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

-In addition, the phase diffusion becomes stronger with increasing magnitude of the twist factor $\beta$ as well.
-As discussed in Section \ref{sec:StocAnaHopf}, a nonvanishing twist factor allows for a fraction of the noise in the radial direction to be transmitted to the azimuthal direction by the deterministic vector field $F$.
-As a result and as depicted in panel (f) of Fig.~\ref{fig:artMixingEigVal}, the eigenvector $\vec{e}_2$ of the tangent map to $F$ is tangent to $\Gamma$, while $\vec{e}_1$ is tangent to the isochron, so that, when $\beta \ne 0$, the latter projects both on the radial and on the azimuthal parts of the stochastic forcing.
-Moreover, since $\arg \psi_{01} = \phi = \theta - \beta \log(r / \sqrt{\delta})$, the phase of the second mixing eigenfunction follows the isochrons, so that the radial dependence of the phase diffusion results in the characteristic twisting of the eigenfunctions when $\beta \ne 0$.
-As a result, the eigenfunctions are not orthogonal when $\beta$ is nonvanishing and the Kolmogorov operator $\mathcal{K}$ inherits from the nonnormality of the Jacobian $J_\Gamma$.
-Finally, (\ref{eq:EigVecHermite}) and (\ref{eq:eigvecHarmonic}) show that the mixing eigenfunctions associated with eigenvalues further from the real axis (imaginary axis) have a higher degree of nonlinearity in the radius (resp. the phase).
+In addition, the phase diffusion becomes stronger with increasing magnitude of the twist factor $\tilde \beta$ as well.
+As discussed in Section~\ref{sec:FellerIrreducibility}, a nonvanishing twist factor $\tilde \beta$ allows for a fraction of the noise in the radial direction to be transmitted to the azimuthal direction by the deterministic vector field $F$.
+As depicted in panel (f) of Fig.~\ref{fig:artMixingEigVal}, the eigenvector $\vec{e}_2$ of the tangent map to $F$ is tangent to $\Gamma$, while $\vec{e}_1$ is tangent to the isochron.
+Thus, when $\beta \ne 0$, the vector $\vec{e}_1$ projects both on the radial and on the azimuthal parts of the stochastic forcing.
+Moreover, since $\arg \psi_{01} = \phi = \theta - \tilde \beta \log(r / R)$, the phase of the second eigenfunction follows the isochrons, so that the radial dependence of the phase diffusion results in the characteristic twisting of the eigenfunctions when $\beta \ne 0$.
+As a result, the eigenfunctions are not orthogonal when $\beta$ is nonzero and the Kolmogorov operator $\mathcal{K}$ inherits from the nonnormality of the Jacobian $J_\Gamma$.
+Finally,~\eqref{eq:EigVecHermite} and~\eqref{eq:eigvecHarmonic} show that the eigenfunctions associated with eigenvalues further from the real axis (imaginary axis) have a higher degree of nonlinearity in the radius (resp. the phase).